-Participants: Twenty-one osteoarthritis patients (Age range: 45-65 years old) participated in one of four focus groups.
+Participants: 21 patients with osteoarthritis (age range 45-65 years) participated in 1 of the 4 focus groups.
 Recruitment continued until data saturation.
+Setting: The study was conducted in a university

-Setting: The study was conducted in a University setting.
+Setting: The study was conducted in a university setting.